Friedrich Paulus: After Stalingrad and post-war era

 Paulus speaking at a press conference in East Berlin, 2 July 1954.

 At first, Paulus refused to collaborate with the Soviets.
 However, after the attempted assassination of Hitler on 20 July 1944, he became a vocal critic of the Nazi regime, joining the Soviet-sponsored National Committee for a Free Germany which appealed to Germans to surrender.
 In response, Germany put his wife as well as his daughter Olga von Kutzschenbach into Sippenhaft.
 He later acted as a witness for the prosecution at the Nuremberg Trials.
 He was allowed to move to the German Democratic Republic in 1953, two years before the repatriation of the remaining German POWs.

 During the Nuremberg Trials, Paulus was asked about the Stalingrad prisoners by a journalist.
 He told the journalist to tell the wives and mothers that their husbands and sons were well.
-However, of the 91,000 German prisoners taken at Stalingrad, half had died on the march to Siberian prison camps, and nearly as many died in captivity; only about 6,000 survived and returned home.
-(Note: They put the number of POWs captured at Stalingrad at 100,000 of whom 6,000 survived.)
+However, of the 100,000 German prisoners taken at Stalingrad, half had died on the march to Siberian prison camps, and nearly as many died in captivity; only about 6,000 survived and returned home.

 After his return to the German Democratic Republic in 1953, Paulus gave a talk in Berlin on 2 July 1954 in the presence of Western journalists, titled "On the vital issues of our nation".
 In it, he paid respect to the memory of General Heinz Guderian, who had died a little over a month previously, and criticized the political leaderships of the German Empire and Nazi Germany for causing the defeats of the German Army in both world wars:

 I have in mind in particular General Guderian, who died prematurely, and with whom I was particularly close, as chief of staff for the organization of the armored troops, and we were carrying out a task together.
 Maybe since the last time we met—more than 10 years ago—our views on specific issues differed, but I know in general, through his writings, with what sense of responsibility, how restlessly he refused to align himself with the Federal Chancellor's European Defence Community policy.
 He was, in any case, a defender of a united and sovereign Germany.